 Objective lens

-Because there is more ambient light, you can shoot in low-light scenarios and see small details, such as animal fur, much more clearly.
+The bigger the objective lens, the more ambient light enters the scope, so that you can shoot in low-light scenarios and see small details, such as animal fur, much more clearly.

 Weatherproofing